neutralinojs/neutralinojs.github.io/docs/api/app.md

 ## app.killProcess()
 Kills the application process.
 If the application becomes unresponsive, you can use this to terminate the process instantly.
-However, we recommend you to use the `exit()` method to close your application properly.
+It is recommended to use the `exit()` method to close your application properly.